lextm/blog/_posts/2016/2016-7-8-update-on-restructuredtext-and-visual-studio-code.md

 So why rst2mdown might give unpredictable result? reStructuredText has a far richer syntax than Markdown.
 Therefore, when you convert to Markdown, information lost happens, and the final preview result can be completely different.

-Why cannot docutil achieve the best result?
+Why cannot docutils achieve the best result?
 Because it only processes a single file, that included files and other features related to a complete sphinx project cannot be properly rendered.

 As a result, only a true sphinx based solution like vscode-restructuredtext can offer the most accurate preview with full theme support.